-Groceries, meals, clothing and food assistance in St. Lucie
+Groceries, meals, and free food assistance in St. Lucie County

-Whether you need emergency food boxes, lunches for your school children, new or gently used clothing, or other aid, these food banks in St. Lucie County may be able to help.
+Whether you need emergency food boxes, lunches for your school children, new or gently used clothing, or other hunger prevention services, these food banks in St. Lucie County may be able to help.